Manishh09/ng-coding-challenges/projects/coding-challenges/src/app/challenges/challenge-07-dependent-apis/docs/CH-07-REQUIREMENT.md

 ## Task Description

-You are building an **User & Posts Dashboard** for a blogging platform that needs to display users and their related posts in a single view.
+You are building a User & Posts Dashboard for a blogging platform.
+The dashboard should display a list of users along with their associated posts in a single view.

-For each user, identify which posts belong to them and combine this data.
-The final result should be displayed in a simple HTML table, showing each user along with the titles of their posts.
+For each user, fetch their posts and combine this data so that each user’s row in the table shows their details and the titles of their posts.
+The final result should be rendered in a simple HTML table, clearly showing the relationship between users and their posts.

 **APIs to Use:**
   Users: `https://dummyjson.com/users`
   Posts: `https://dummyjson.com/posts`
+  PostWithUserID: `https://dummyjson.com/posts/user/1` - 1 is userId here

 `Hint`: Handling dependent API calls